 For several days I did not show my face — to her or to anyone else.
 Then a letter found me; the narrow cream-colored envelope contained a dozen questions marks: Had I gone away unexpectedly?
 Was I ill?
 “Perhaps I am ill,” I thought as I reread the slanted cobwebby lines, and I decided to go to her — straightaway, without losing a minute.
 But not far from the building where my love lived, I sat down on a bench to wait for the dusk.
 Doubtless this was cowardice, utterly absurd cowardice: I was afraid, afraid of again not seeing what I had not seen.
 You would think that the simplest thing then would be to search her pupils with mine.
 It was probably an ordinary hallucination — a figment of the pupil — nothing more.

 There’s that haunting “figment” again.
 And, indeed, the figment is likened to “modified, minimized ‘I’s.”
-I was so far on board this train when by this point . . .
-But then, in the third part, finding oneself suddenly on a different trail can be frustrating, and even with distance I still find myself frustrated here.
+I was so far on board this train when by this point . . . we go off with another narrator and story altogether.
+In the third part, finding oneself suddenly on a different trail can be frustrating, and even with distance I still find myself frustrated here.
 I wanted to keep going with the first narrator, and suddenly going off with the other left me disappointed.

 Of course, one of the best parts of this collection is “not knowing”; Krzhizhanovsky, perhaps because he was simply writing for the joy of writing for himself, knowing he’d never publish a word of this, so fully shuns expectations we may have due to convention.
 I have learned it’s best to take what he gives, which is marvelous, even if it doesn’t get me where I want to go.